RITHIKASRI240/IT-support-ticketing-system/README.md

 - To improve communication between users and IT support staff.
 - To monitor the status of reported issues until resolution.
 - To maintain a record of all support requests for future reference.
+# IT Support Ticketing System

-## Users
+## 👥 Users
-- User/Employee
+- 👤 User / Employee
-- IT Support Staff
+- 🛠️ IT Support Staff
-- Administrator
+- 👨‍💼 Administrator

-## Modules
+## 📦 Modules
-- User Management
+- 🔐 User Management
-- Ticket Management
+- 🎫 Ticket Management
-- Ticket Assignment
+- 📋 Ticket Assignment
-- Issue Resolution
+- ✅ Issue Resolution
+- 💬 Comments
-- Notification
+- 🔔 Notification
-- Reports and Dashboard
+- 📊 Reports & Dashboard